acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: udpipe inference setup
-      - topic: NLP, Machine learning, tokenization, lemmatization, part of speech, dependency parsing, universal dependencies, grammatical annotation
+      - topic: NLP, Machine Learning, Tokenization, Lemmatization, Part Of Speech, Dependency Parsing, Universal Dependencies, Grammatical Annotation
       - input:
         - 1:
           - description: txt files to be inferenced on.
 Note that the environment var `in_txt_file` is optional, and if it is not present, the entire input folder will be processed recursively